sksry/drehmal-transposition/README.md

 **8. Is the item description lore-accurate?**

 I have no idea.
+Probably not.
 I frankly do not care, and changing the item itself is tedious, but I will if extraordinary circumstances warrant it.

 **9. Can't you implement \[a cost]?**